 In the Gerrit scenario amending a commit is used to update the Gerrit change request.
 Using the amend operation on a published commit is usually discouraged in Git, in Gerrit it is the normal process.

 The Gerrit review system is based on the assumption that each commit is reviewed separately.
 At GitHub, a complete branch is reviewed and merging with the pull request.

 You require a valid Gerrit user to work with Gerrit.
 In your test installation, you create your own users.

-In a Gerrit installation in which you are not the administrator, you ask the administrator to create a user for you.
+If you are not the administrator, you have to ask the responsible person to create a user for you.

 The first user to login automatically gets the administrator status.

 If you want to use SSH you have to upload your SSH key.
 If you prefer to use HTTPS, skip this step and go to HTTPS setup.

-From the user drop down menu select Settings and select SSH Public Keys to upload your public SSH key.
+From the user drop down menu select Settings and select SSH Keys to upload your public SSH key.